Brunda02/Learning-Management-System/README.md

 - Video serving Platform: Vimeo.

 Users Profile:
-● Students -
+● Students -</br>
-○ have credentials to access course material, questionnaires ○ will get certificates after completing a course.
+- have credentials to access course material, questionnaires</br>
+- will get certificates after completing a course.
 Students can be either school students or college students, and we expect them to be comfortable with using platforms like this one.
-Focus will be on making a neat and understandable UI so that the platform is easy to use.
+Focus will be on making a neat and understandable UI so that the platform is easy to use.</br>
-○ Be able to see their performance in the course
+- Be able to see their performance in the course</br>
 ● Teachers
-○ will add course material
+ -will add course material</br>
-○ Can update course material
+ -Can update course material</br>
-○ Attach locally or externally hosted media
+ -Attach locally or externally hosted media</br>
-○ Refactor Course Modules
-○ Initiate discussion posts
-○ make questionnaires
+ -Refactor Course Modules</br>
+ -Initiate discussion posts</br>
+ -make questionnaires</br>
 ● Admin
-○ Provide staff permissions
+ - Provide staff permissions</br>
-○ Configure portal
+ - Configure portal,/br>
-○ Create and customise certificate
+ - Create and customise certificate</br>